The Clock and the Pizza: Two Stories in Mechanistic Explanation of Neural Networks: An Alternative Solution: the Pizza Algorithm

 \subsection{The \emph{Pizza} Algorithm}

-Unlike the \emph{Clock} algorithm, the \emph{Pizza} algorithm operates \textit{inside} the circle formed by embeddings (just like pepperoni are spread all over a pizza), instead of operating on the circumference of the circle.
+Unlike the \emph{Clock} algorithm, the \emph{Pizza} algorithm operates \textit{inside} the circle formed by embeddings (just as pepperoni are spread all over a pizza), instead of operating on the circumference of the circle.
 The basic idea is illustrated in Figure~\ref{fig:clock-pizza}: given a fixed label $c$, for \emph{all} $(a,b)$ with $a+b=c\ ({\rm mod}\ p)$, the points $\mat{E}_{ab}=(\mat{E}_a+\mat{E}_b)/2$ lie on a line though the origin of a 2D plane, and the points closer to this line than to the lines corresponding to any other $c$ form two out of $2p$ mirrored ``pizza slices'', as shown at the right of the figure.
 Thus, to perform modular arithmetic, a network can determine which slice pair the average of the two embedding vectors lies in.
 Concretely, the \textit{Pizza} algorithm also consists of three steps.
 Step 1 is the same as in the \textit{Clock} algorithm: the tokens $a$ and $b$ are embedded at $\mat{E}_a=({\rm cos}(w_ka),{\rm sin}(w_ka))$ and $\mat{E}_b=({\rm cos}(w_kb),{\rm sin}(w_kb))$, respectively.
 Step 2 and Step 3 are different from the \textit{Clock} algorithm.
-In Step 2.1, $\mat{E}_a$ and $\mat{E}_b$ are averaged to get $\mat{E}_{ab}$.
+In Step 2.1, $\mat{E}_a$ and $\mat{E}_b$ are averaged to produce an embedding $\mat{E}_{ab}$.
 In Step 2.2 and Step 3, the polar angle of $\mat{E}_{ab}$ is (implicitly) computed by computing the logit $Q_{abc}$ for any possible outputs $c$.
 While one possibility of doing so is to take the absolute value of the dot product of $\mat{E}_{ab}$ with $(\cos(w_k c/2),\sin(w_k c/2))$, it is not commonly observed in neural networks (and will result in a different logit pattern).
-Instead, Step 2.2 transforms the sum into $\mat{H}_{ab}$, which is then taken dot product with the output embedding $U_c=(\cos (w_k c),\sin (w_k c))$.
+Instead, Step 2.2 transforms $\mat{E}_{ab}$ into a vector encoding $|\cos(w_k(a-b)/2)| (\cos(w_k(a+b)), \sin(w_k(a+b)))$, which is then dotted with the output embedding $U_c=(\cos (w_k c),\sin (w_k c))$.
 Finally, the prediction is $c^*={\rm argmax}_cQ_{abc}$.
-See Appendix \ref{sec:mathpizza} and Appendix \ref{sec:pizzadetail} for an example of such transforms (Step 2.2), mathematical derivation and the analysis of a circuit found in the wild.
+See Appendix \ref{sec:mathpizza} and Appendix \ref{sec:pizzadetail} for a more detailed analysis of a neural circuit that computes $\mat{H}_{ab}$ in a real network.

 The key difference between the two algorithms lies in what non-linear operations are required: \emph{Clock} requires multiplication of inputs in Step 2, while \emph{Pizza} requires only absolute value computation, which is easily implemented by the ReLU layers.
 If neural networks lack inductive biases toward implementing multiplication, they may be more likely to implement \emph{Pizza} rather than \emph{Clock}, as we will verify in Section~\ref{sec:phase-transition}.